Sreemaee21/local-kanban-board/README.md

 - **Color Customization**: Assign distinct colors to tasks based on their category or role, making it easy to visually differentiate between various types of work.
 - **Drag-and-Drop Functionality**: Easily move tasks between different stages of completion (e.g., To Do, In Progress, Done) using intuitive drag-and-drop interactions.
 - **Date Tracking**: Automatically record the date when tasks are added, helping to keep track of deadlines and project timelines.
-- **Future Enhancements**: Potential integration of a local small parameter language model (LLM) to summarize tasks and provide updates for stand-up meetings, enhancing productivity and communication.
+- **Future Enhancements**: Potential integration of a local small parameter language model (LLM) to summarize tasks weekly, enhancing productivity and accountability.

-## Purpose
-This Kanban board is tailored to support my journey as a master's student and research engineer, providing a structured way to manage my workload and learning objectives.
-By visualizing tasks and their progress, I aim to improve my time management skills and ensure that I stay on track with my academic and professional goals.

 ## Technologies Used
 - **React**